 Students must file Travel Authority forms before making any official trip away from the local area.
-Travel Authority forms are available in Johnson Hall 152 and should be completed, along with budget coding, and submitted to the Johnson Hall Business Office (Johnson Hall 201-207) at least 5-7 days ahead of the proposed travel.
+At Pullman, Travel Authority forms are available from the Johnson Hall Business Center.
+They should be completed, along with budget coding, and submitted to the Johnson Hall Business Center at least 5-7 days ahead of the proposed travel.
+At off-campus locations, obtain forms and submit them to the administrative office at your site.
 When motels are authorized, the motel receipt must be submitted along with a Travel Expense Voucher to be reimbursed.
-For travel expenses that are to be paid by the university, a monetary advance may be arranged, as long as the Travel Authority is submitted far in advance.
+For travel expenses that are to be paid by the university, a monetary advance may be arranged, as long as the Travel Authority is submitted well in advance of the travel.

-A variety of vehicles is available from the university Motor Pool for use on official university business.
+A variety of vehicles is available from the university Motor Pool in Pullman or your location for use on official university business.
 Charges associated with using Motor Pool vehicles must be borne by the respective research project.
 Therefore, check with your Major Advisor before reserving or using any university vehicle.
-A Vehicle Release Form must be completed, along with budget coding, and submitted to the Johnson Hall Business Office (Johnson Hall 201-207) in advance of the trip.
+In Pullman, a Vehicle Release Form must be completed, along with budget coding, and submitted to the Johnson Hall Business Center in advance of the trip.
 The approved Vehicle Release Form must be taken to the Motor Pool when a car is picked up.